 The “Skills for business world” training path is a one-year training course

 It combines 70 hours of theoretical courses and at least 30 hours of professional experience in companies.
-Schools involved organize the training path independently.
+Schools involved organise the training path independently.

 Doctoral candidates have to acquire at least 8 competencies

 among the 15 specific skills expected by companies

 to obtain their certification.
 This skills base is acquired by PhD candidates during the course and throughout their doctoral research.
 It is composed of four areas:

 - being autonomous and knowing how to manage projects;

 Engineering schools, key players of the training course

 Schools of Engineering maintain close relations with companies.
 They are well known to prepare students: